 The pesticides that homeowners typically use fall into two broad categories: insecticides (which kill insects) and rodenticides (which kills rodents/mammals).
 The accidental poisoning dangers of the two are quite different.

 - Most rodenticide poisoning occurs when dogs, cats, or children eat a solid bait formulation, thinking that it is food.

 - Most insecticide poisoning occurs when the applicator or other non-pest absorbs the product through his or her skin or breathes in airborne particles of the insecticide that is being sprayed, dusted, fogged or fumigated.

 To start off, let's define safety.
 Safety is the combination of the toxicity of a certain compound and the amount of exposure a non-target organism has to it.

 For both rodenticides and insecticides, the chemists who combine the active and inert ingredients in the pesticides strive to create products with the lowest levels of mammalian toxicity, carcinogenic (cancer-causing) likelihood, and mutagenic (congenital disabilities) profile possible.

-But, no matter how safe a modern insecticide may be, there are countless products which were used for years nonchalantly that are now believed to be linked to cancer and other diseases.
+But, no matter how safe a modern insecticide may be, there are countless products that were used for years nonchalantly that are now believed to be linked to cancer and other diseases.
 Chlordane, once commonly used for termite control, and DDT, once a very popular pesticide, are two examples.
 The manufacturers may have been completely honest with the public about the "safety" of their current products at the time of their use, only to find later that there were unknown or unexpected negative results from exposure.

 Your role in safety is to control exposure.
 Exposure can occur through inhalation, skin or eye contact, or ingestion.
 The level of toxicity of a particular product wouldn't matter if you or others weren't exposed to it.